 Comparing the Impact of Televised and Face-to-Face Dual Enrollment Programs on Student Satisfaction and Subsequent Enrollment Choices

-COVID-19 Resources / Research / Student Outcomes /
+COVID-19 Resources / Members Only / Research / Student Outcomes /

 A concurrent enrollment partnership (CEP) offers qualified students in high school the opportunity to take university courses.
 A CEP is usually between a postsecondary institution and a school district.
 In a CEP the postsecondary institution is contracted to provide college-level courses in the district’s high schools and is called the sponsoring institution.
 Concurrent (dual) enrollment courses may be distance delivered via televised broadcasts or face-to-face.
 Prior research concluded that CEP programs benefit all stakeholders, including the sponsoring post-secondary institution, which receives early access to qualified students to encourage their continued enrollment.
 However, research is not clear on whether televised distance delivery of CEP courses is as successful in attracting CEP students to the sponsoring institution as face-to-face courses.
 For this study, researchers collected data from 153 high school students taking CEP classes face-to-face and 212 high school students taking televised CEP classes.
 Results showed that students in the two groups were equally motivated to attend college or a university.
 However, a higher percentage of CEP students receiving televised CEP classes felt less prepared for college, felt that their classes were not equivalent to on-campus classes, and were less satisfied with the education that they received through the dual enrollment program.
 Also, fewer students taking televised CEP classes distance-delivered said that they planned on attending the sponsoring institution.